transcendtient/Prusa-Sketcher/README.md

 DO NOT USE AN ABSOLUTE PATH.
 PLACE PIC IN "pics" FOLDER.

 Median-value is used to simplify images with convert's -median argument.
-This is highly dependant on image size, and will be scripted to a range for variable size in a future release.
-Default is 2.
+This is highly dependant on image size, and will be scripted to a range for variable size in a future release. _Default is 2_ Default should be 2, but crashes if no argument is passed.

 CLOCK
 ===========
+***Homing***

+1. Home the printer.
+2. Raise the extruder 10mm.
+3. Place the marker so it contacts the print surface.

+***Operation***

 1. unzip Pronterface
 2. cd /java/time
 3. sudo java ExecuteShellCommand (yes this is repurposed code from someone else)